What is a proforma invoice? How and when to use one for smoother transactions

-But there are some situations where a seller might want to send an invoice as a projection of costs involved in the upcoming sales agreement.
+There are some situations where a business might want to send an invoice as a projection of costs involved in the upcoming sales agreement.

 Table of contents